 |Vania Broccoli, PhD||San Raffaele Scientific Institute, Milano, Italy|

-|Jose Cibelli, PhD||Michigan State University, USA|
+|Jose Cibelli, DVM||Michigan State University, USA|

-|Guoping Fan||University of California, Los Angeles, USA|
+|Guoping Fan, PhD||University of California, Los Angeles, USA|

-|Meri T. Firpo, PhD||University of Minnesota|
+|Meri T. Firpo, PhD||Memphis Meats, USA|

 |Antonis Hatzopoulos, PhD||Vanderbilt University, USA|